brannn/sql-batcher/README.md

 SQL Batcher provides several key features to help manage large SQL operations:

 ### Query Batching
-- Automatically groups SQL statements into batches based on size limits
-- Prevents exceeding database query size constraints
-- Manages memory usage during large operations
-- Supports different batching strategies for different database systems
+SQL Batcher automatically groups SQL statements into batches based on size limits, preventing database query size constraints from being exceeded.
+It manages memory usage during large operations and supports different batching strategies for different database systems.
+The batching process is transparent and configurable, allowing you to optimize for your specific use case.

 ### Insert Merging
-- Combines compatible INSERT statements into single statements
-- Reduces the number of database calls
-- Maintains transaction integrity
-- Configurable merging rules
+The library can combine compatible INSERT statements into single statements, reducing the number of database calls while maintaining transaction integrity.
+This feature is particularly useful when inserting large datasets, as it can significantly reduce the overhead of multiple database round trips.
+The merging process is configurable and respects database-specific limitations.

 ### Database Adapters
-- Dedicated adapters for popular database systems
-- Consistent interface across different databases
-- Database-specific optimizations
-- Extensible adapter system
+SQL Batcher includes dedicated adapters for popular database systems, providing a consistent interface across different databases.
+Each adapter includes database-specific optimizations and follows best practices for that particular system.
+The adapter system is extensible, allowing you to create custom adapters for any database that supports SQL.

 ### Transaction Management
-- Automatic transaction handling
-- Configurable commit strategies
-- Error recovery and rollback support
-- Nested transaction support
+The library provides comprehensive transaction management, including automatic transaction handling, configurable commit strategies, and error recovery with rollback support.
+It supports nested transactions and ensures data consistency across batch operations.
+This makes it suitable for complex operations that require atomicity.

 ### Query Tracking
-- Monitor executed queries
-- Track batch sizes and execution times
-- Debug and optimize performance
-- Generate execution reports
+SQL Batcher includes built-in query tracking capabilities that allow you to monitor executed queries, track batch sizes and execution times, and generate execution reports.
+This feature is invaluable for debugging and optimizing performance, as it provides detailed insights into how your queries are being processed and where potential bottlenecks might exist.

 ## Installation